insthync/awesome-unity3d/README.md

 ## Camera
 * [Unity Pixel Camera](https://github.com/ChemiKhazi/UnityPixelCamera) - A resolution independent pixel perfect camera for Unity
+* [DeadSimple Pixel-Perfect Camera](https://github.com/cmilr/DeadSimple-Pixel-Perfect-Camera) - An exceedingly easy-to-use pixel perfect orthographic camera script for 2D scenes in Unity.
+Punch in a few specs and you've got a working pixel perfect camera.
+It's that easy.

 ## Character Controllers 2D
 * [Unity 2D Platformer Controller](https://github.com/cjddmut/Unity-2D-Platformer-Controller) - A customizable 2D platformer motor that handles mechanics such as double jumps, wall jumps, and corner grabs.
 Includes a player controlled prefab that can be dropped into any scene for immediate support.